m4jidRafiei/PPDP-PM/README.md

 docker pull m4jid/ppdp-pm
 docker run -d -p 8000:8000 m4jid/ppdp-pm
 ```
-Note that for using docker commands, first you nened to [install Docker](https://docs.docker.com/get-docker/) accourding to your operation system.
+Note that for using docker commands, first you need to [install Docker](https://docs.docker.com/get-docker/) accourding to your operation system.

 After running the docker, use your browser and enter the following address to run the web-based application:
 <http://127.0.0.1:8000/>